What is my latest passion?

 University of California, Irvine conference speech launching Innovation conference

 What drives me?
-"I am passionate about my family, my work, community, education, innovation, culture & customs of people worldwide.
+"I am passionate about my family, my work, community, education, innovation, culture and customs of people worldwide.
 I love the freedom, entrepreneurship, education and opportunity that America offers to me, my wife and my children.
 I am proud of my Indian roots, tradition and culture.
-I am always busy with my two growing kids - our charming and beautiful daughter who is 13 (a teenager!), and our boisterous son who is almost 18 and started at UT (my alma mater) this year (who always keeps us guessing!).
+I am always busy with my two growing kids - our charming and beautiful daughter who is 13 (a teenager; God help us!), and our boisterous son who is 18 and started at UT as a freshman in Aerospace Engineering in 2013 (both kids always keep us guessing!).
 I think I am a devoted husband to my beautiful wife for 20 years (devotion is a relative word :)).
 I'm happy and grateful to be born and raised in India, and living and growing my family in USA, the two largest and greatest democracies"

 Email me: ceo at innovationmain dot com or ceo at ogoing dot biz